ProSAM: Enhancing the Robustness of SAM-based Visual Reference Segmentation with Probabilistic Prompts: Theoretical Analysis of and VRP-SAM

-can be large if \(\mu_z\) is near a boundary or a sharp region of the loss landscape.
+As explained in \autoref{sec:prosam-robust}, the curvature at the embedding \(\mu_z\) is characterized by the Hessian \(\nabla^2 \mathcal{L}(\mu_z)\) of the loss function, and its trace, the Laplacian $\Delta \mathcal{L}(\mu_z)$ can be large if \(\mu_z\) is near a boundary or a sharp region of the loss landscape.
 Without a regularization term that penalizes this curvature—such as the additional term \(\frac{1}{2}\sigma^2\, \Delta \mathcal{L}(\mu_z)\) obtained via noise injection—the optimizer is not explicitly guided to find flatter regions.
 Consequently, small perturbations in the embedding can lead to significant increases in loss, making the model more sensitive to noise and less robust.
 This sensitivity is particularly problematic when segmenting novel objects, where the embedding must generalize well to unseen variations.
 Hence, the absence of Laplacian regularization in VRP-SAM can result in unstable prompt embeddings and degraded segmentation performance.